JustFixNYC/nyc-doffer/README.md

 heroku container:push web && heroku container:release web
 ```

-You can also try using `node -r esm deploy-to-heroku.js`.
+You can also try using `node deploy-to-heroku.js`.

 ## Running tests